ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-s3/website.md

 The above file declares the same styles as used in this [Learning Path](/learning-paths/laptops-and-desktops/win_aws_iot_s3/).

 ### JavaScript
-Finally, under the website folder add the index.js file, and modify it as follows:
+Finally, under the website folder add the `index.js` file, and add the content shown below:

 ```JavaScript
 const writeTemperaturesButton = document.getElementById('writeTemperatures');